 The following are the judicial powers and functions of the Governor:

-- He has following pardoning powers against punishment:
+- He has the following pardoning powers against punishment:

-- In consultation with state High Court, Governor makes appointments, postings and promotions of the district judges
+- In consultation with the state High Court, Governor makes appointments, postings, and promotions of the district judges.

 - In consultation with the state high court and state public service commission, he also appoints persons to the judicial services.

 Read in detail about the pardoning powers of the Governor in the linked article.